 Mogsy’s Bookshelf Roundup: Stacking the Shelves and Recent Reads

 Bookshelf Roundup is a feature I do every other weekend similar to Stacking the Shelves where I talk about the new books I’ve added to my library or received for review, as well as what I plan to read soon.
-I also summarize what I’ve finished reading and/or reviewed since the last update, and sometimes I even throw in fun stuff like reading challenge updates, book lists, and other random bookish thoughts.
+I also round up what I’ve finished reading and/or reviewed since the last update, and sometimes throw in stuff like reading challenge progress reports, book lists, and other random bookish thoughts or announcements.

 * * *

 Activity in my mailbox usually slows down around this time of the year, now that we’re officially into fall — but apparently not quite just yet.
 I need to catch up on some reading so I’ve not been making many requests, but each week still brings plenty of unexpected surprises and maybe a new discovery or two.
 My thanks to all the wonderful publishers and authors!

 City of Blades by Robert Jackson Bennett – Print ARC, with thanks to Broadway Books.
 One afternoon a couple weeks ago, I got a email in my inbox letting me know a copy of this book was on its way to me and I was like HELL TO THE YES.
 I loved City of Stairs and I am so totally jazzed for this sequel!

 Thorn Jack and Briar Queen by Katherine Harbour – Paperbacks, with thanks to the author!
 I was very excited when Katherine got in contact about sending me copies of her books to review, and she even kindly included autographs, a beautiful card, and bookmarks.
 I’ve been meaning to check out Thorn Jack for a long time, and I didn’t even know there was a sequel out!
 Stay tuned for my review later this month, as well as a guest post by the author on a very cool topic (hint: it involves dragons!)